 The Tibet Himalaya Initiative seeks to promote research, educational opportunities, cultural exchange, and public understandings about Tibet and the Himalayas as the region undergo rapid social, cultural, and environmental transformations.
-To launch the Initiative, we have organized a series of educational and outreach events on the CU Boulder campus for the coming year, including guest speakers, film screenings, and visiting artists.
+We organize educational and outreach events on the CU Boulder campus, including guest speakers, film screenings, and visiting artists.

 The Front Range community has long had an abiding interest in Tibet and the Himalayas from the perspective of both sport (mountaineering) and spirituality (Tibetan Buddhism).
 This means that our four CU Boulder faculty in Tibetan and Himalayan Studies draw a large number of undergraduates into our classes, advise a robust group of graduate students at the Masters and Ph.D. level, and gather large audiences for visiting scholars to campus and our own outreach activities.